 Top reasons to implement a formal onboarding strategy

 Onboarding is a mechanism in which new employees are welcomed and systematically oriented into their new workplace.
-Any successful manufacturing organization should have a well-established onboarding program that aids new employees, regardless of their level, to quickly integrate to their new environments and become productive.
+Any successful manufacturing organization should have a well-established, repeatable and successful onboarding program that aids each new employee, regardless of their level, to quickly integrate into their new environment and become productive.

 The learning curve

 Any manufacturing executive would love to have a shorter learning curve from his or her new employees.
 An effective formal onboarding strategy will ensure that employees are performing at the top of their ability much faster than an employee expected to “hit the ground running”, but given no support.
 Sharing information such as performance expectations and responsibilities greatly reduces the downtime experienced by the new employees.
 Constant reinforcement of areas where they are meeting expectations or excelling should be provided, along with a soft approach to dealing with shortcomings and getting things on track quickly.

 A study done by Booz Allen Hamilton, shows that about 90% of new employees decide whether or not they are going to stay with their new employers during their first six months of work.
 In fact, most of them decide in just a few weeks of employment.
 With a formal onboarding strategy, most employers are can create a significant increase in employee retention.
 If you make a sincere effort to onboard properly you can quickly find out where problems are and address those before they lead to an employee quitting.